imikushin/component-model/design/mvp/CanonicalABI.md

 the permissive [subtyping](Subtyping.md) allowed between components (including the elimination of string operations on the labels of records and variants) as well as post-MVP [adapter functions].

+## Canonical ABI

+TODO:
+* Explain how the Canonical ABI can capture a subset of what's expressible in a component via `canon` definitions and linking.
+* Show diagram with picture and isomorphic subsets
+* Enumerate the subset

+### Mangling

+### Unmangling

+### Lifting Canonical ABI Modules

 [Canonical Definitions]: Explainer.md#canonical-definitions